deodandem/1134/content/docs/Schedule/_index.md

 What do sonnets do?
 What subjects do they gravitate toward?
 What makes this form so robust and versatile?
 We will take an &ldquo;inductive&rdquo; approach to the form this week by reading a wide range of sonnets by Petrarch, Shakespeare, Rilke, Berrigan, Toomer, Hayes, Hopkins, Sor Juana, Pessoa, and others.
 A small "reader" has been uploaded on Canvas (117-sonnets.pdf).
 We will also engage with the terms <span class="key">ritual</span>, <span class="key">fiction</span>, and <span class="key">deixis</span> as they pertain to sonnets and other poems.
 </p>

-9/21: Sonnet reader; Discussion board posts
+9/21: Essay 1 Discussion, Sonnet reader
 <p class="descript">
 Before class, take a look at the sonnets in the reader.
 Choose a sonnet to share in the #sonnet slack channel.
 You may give general impressions and write about its meter, rhyme, or line groupings.
 In class we'll talk about the discussion board posts and upcoming essay, and then talk about some of your chosen sonnets.
 </p>

 9/23: Sonnet reader (cont.)
 <p class="descript">
-Please post to #sonnet prior to class if you haven't already.
-If you have, post another sonnet.
-We'll continue talking about sonnets today.
+Please post to #sonnet prior to class.
+If you have already posted a sonnet, post another one.
+We'll continue talking about sonnets today, identifying common topics, trends in historical development, variations in form (rhyme, cross-linguistic meter, length, stanza structure), sonnet sequences, and details in particular poems.
 </p>